Minimal isometric dilations and operator models for the polydisc: Introduction

 where $P_{\HS}:\mathcal K \rightarrow \HS$ is the orthogonal projection.
 Moreover, such an isometric dilation is called minimal if

+If $(V_1, \dots , V_n)$ dilates $(T_1, \dots , T_n)$, then each $T_i$ is a compression of $V_i$, that is $T_i=P_{\HS}V_i|_{\HS}$.
 It is well-known that a contraction admits an isometric dilation (Sz.
 Nagy, \cite{Nagy 1}) and that a pair of commuting contractions always dilates to a pair of commuting isometries (Ando, \cite{Ando}), though a triple of commuting contractions may or may not dilate to a triple of commuting isometries (Parrott, \cite{Par}).
 In other words, rational dilation succeeds on the closed unit disk $\ov{\mathbb D}$ and on the closed bidisc $\ov{\mathbb D}^2$ and fails on the closed polydisc $\ov{\D}^n$ when $n \geq 3$.
 Since a commuting tuple of contractions $(T_1, \dots, T_n)$ does not dilate unconditionally whenever $n\geq 3$, efforts have been made to find classes of contractions that dilate under certain conditions and some remarkable works have been witnessed, e.g. Agler \cite{Agler 1}, Arveson \cite{Arv 3}, Ball, Li, Timotin, Trent \cite{Bal:Tim:Tre}, Ball, Trent, Vinnikov \cite{Bal:Tre:Vin}, Bhat, Bhattacharyya, Dey \cite{Bha:Bhat:Dey}, Binding, Farenick, Li \cite{Bin:Far:chi}, Brehmer \cite{Bre}, Crabb, Davie \cite{Cra:Dav}, Curto, Vasilescu \cite{Cur:Vas 1, Cur:Vas 2}, Dey \cite{Dey}, Grinshpan, Kaliuzhnyi-Verbovetki, Vinnikov, Woerdeman \cite{G:K:V:V:W}, Muller, Vasilescu \cite{Mul:Vas}, Popescu \cite{Pop 5} and many others.
-See the references therein and also see Section 2 for further details.\\
+See the references therein and also see Section 2 for further details.

-In this article we consider the minimal isometric dilation space $\mathcal K$ (which is always unique upto unitary) of the product $T=\prod_{i=1}^n T_i$ of a tuple commuting contractions $(T_1, \dots , T_n)$ acting on $\HS$.
-We find a necessary and sufficient condition under which $(T_1, \dots , T_n)$ dilates to a commuting isometric tuple $(V_1, \dots , V_n)$ on $\mathcal K$.
-Note that upto unitary $\mathcal K$ is the smallest Hilbert space on which $(T_1, \dots , T_n)$ can have an isometric dilation and the reason is that it is the minimal isometric dilation space for the product $T$.
-Thus, one of our main results is the following.
+In this article, we consider the minimal isometric dilation space $\mathcal K$ (which is always unique upto unitary) of the product $T=\prod_{i=1}^n T_i$ of a tuple commuting contractions $(T_1, \dots , T_n)$ acting on $\HS$.
+We find a necessary and sufficient condition such that $(T_1, \dots , T_n)$ dilates to a commuting isometric tuple $(V_1, \dots , V_n)$ on $\mathcal K$ with the product $V=\prod_{i=1}^n V_i$ being the minimal isometric dilation of $T=\prod_{i=1}^n T_i$.
+Note that the space $\mathcal K$ is unique in the sense that any two minimal isometric dilation spaces of the product $T$ are unitarily equivalent.
+This is one of the main results in this article and is stated below.